 For a specific screenplay font size, use 12-point Courier—it’s the industry standard due to each character and space being the exact same width.

+The top margin of your screenplay should be one inch; the bottom and right margins can vary from there but by no more than a quarter inch.
+Your left margin should be about one-and-a-half inches, which leaves ample room for a hole punch once your script is printed.
 Most screenwriting software will have its own preset standardized templates, so you don’t have to worry about formatting columns yourself.
-But if you’re using a non-traditional program (or you’re just curious), the top margin of your screenplay should be one inch; the bottom and right margins can vary from there but by no more than a quarter inch.
-Your left margin should be about one-and-a-half inches, which leaves ample room for a hole punch once your script is printed.

 Scott Thompson, director of Boston University’s graduate screenwriting program, warns new writers not to manipulate the format to get more words on the page.
 “Don’t try to change the margins or the font.
 They’re all defaulted to be the industry standard,” he says.